Aldous Huxley

 Ulysses – James Joyce (1922)

-Ulysses by James Joyce chronicles a single day in Dublin, blending epic themes and stream-of-consciousness in a groundbreaking modernist masterpiece.
+Ulysses by James Joyce is a modernist masterpiece following Leopold Bloom’s day in Dublin, blending stream-of-consciousness with themes of identity and human experience.

 DH Lawrence